Noise-induced survival resonances during fractional killing of cell populations

 We now move to time-dependent environment characterised by a fixed division rate $\g$ and a periodically switching death rate $\de(t)$.
-The asymptotic extinction probability function $p_{surv}$ solves the following fixed point equation: $1-p_{surv}=\Zon(\Zoff(1-p_{surv},T|1,0),T|0,1)$, where $\Zon$ and $\Zoff$ labels the generating function for homogeneous on and off environments.
+The asymptotic extinction probability function $\psurv$ solves the following fixed point equation: $1-\psurv=\Zon(\Zoff(1-\psurv,T|1,0),T|1,0)$, where $\Zon$ and $\Zoff$ labels the generating function for on- and off-environments.
 This gives:

-As shown in Fig.~\ref{fig:unstru}, we observe a phase transition between extinction (blue, $p_{surv}=0$) and fractional killing (red shading, $p_{surv}>0$).
+As shown in Fig.~\ref{fig:unstru}, we observe a phase transition between extinction (blue, $\psurv=0$) and fractional killing (red shading, $\psurv>0$).
 In contrast to age-dependent results, the survival probability is monotonic in $\frac{\md}{\mg}$ and $\frac{T}{\mg}$ and there are no survival resonances.